Tropical degenerations and stable rationality: Tropical calculation of the stable birational volume

 Let $F'$ be an algebraically closed extension of $F_0$, and let $h$ be a Laurent polynomial in $F'[M]$ with Newton polytope $\Delta$.
 We set $Z'(h)=Z(h)\times_{\mathbb{P}_{F_0}(\Delta)}X$.
 Then $Z^o(h)$ is schematically dense in $Z'(h)$, by Proposition \ref{prop:nondeg}\eqref{it:dense}.
 Denote by $\mathcal{L}'$ the pullback of $\pi^*\mathcal{L}(\Delta)$ to $X\times_{F_0}F'$.
 Then $Z'(h)$ is the member of the linear system $|\mathcal{L}'|$ associated with

 Consider the universal family

 of the linear system $|\pi^*\mathcal{L}(\Delta)|$ on $X$.
 There is a dense open subset $U$ of $\mathbb{P}H^0(\mathbb{P}_{F_0}(\Delta),\mathcal{L}(\Delta))$ such that the morphism is the universal family of hypersurfaces in $\Spec F_0[M]$ with Newton polytope $\Delta$.
 By Bertini's theorem, the smooth fibers of the family are parameterized by a dense open subset $V$ of $U$.
-By Corollary \ref{coro:verygen}, the locus of geometric fibers of the family $\theta^{-1}(V)\to V$ that are not stably birational to $W$ is a countable intersection of open subsets of $V$ (we can reduce to the case where $W$ is smooth and proper by resolution of singularities).
-This locus is non-empty: by Proposition \ref{prop:nondeg}, we know that $Z'(g)$ is smooth, so that it corresponds to a stably irrational geometric fiber of $\theta^{-1}(V)\to V$.
+By Corollary \ref{coro:verygen}, the locus of geometric fibers of the family $\theta^{-1}(V)\to V$ that are not stably birational to $W$ is a countable intersection of open subsets of $V$ (take a smooth and proper birational model $W'$ of $W$ and apply Corollary \ref{coro:verygen} to $\theta^{-1}(V)\to V$ and $W'\times_{F_0} V\to V$ ).
+This locus is non-empty: by Proposition \ref{prop:nondeg}, we know that $Z'(g)$ is smooth, so that it corresponds to a geometric fiber of $\theta^{-1}(V)\to V$ that is not stably birational to $W$.
 It follows that a very general geometric fiber of the universal family

 is not stably birational to $W$. \end{proof}

 \begin{exam} Let $\Delta$ be the lattice polytope in $\R^{n+1}$ defined by and let $F$ be an algebraically closed field of characteristic $0$.
 Then a general quartic double $n$-fold in $\mathbb{P}_F(\Delta)=\mathbb{P}_F(1,\ldots,1,2)$ has Newton polytope $\Delta$, and it is Newton non-degenerate.
 A very general quartic double $n$-fold is stably irrational for $n=3$ \cite{voisin} and $n=4$ \cite{HPTdouble}.
 Thus $\Delta$ is stably irrational for $n\in \{3,4\}$.
 The $n=3$ case also follows from the classical nodal Artin-Mumford example \cite{Artin-Mumford} and Theorem \ref{theo:vol}; see Example 4.3.2 in \cite{NiSh}. \end{exam}